 If you supply goods or services in the Netherlands you will probably need to charge BTW.
 You must show the amount clearly on the invoice.
 There are three different BTW tariffs: 0%, 9%, and 21%.

 Import and export taxes in the Netherlands

 If you import goods into the Netherlands from outside the European Union (EU), you will usually have to pay import duties and VAT.
 In some cases, you also have to pay excise duty, consumption tax, and other levies.

 Import duties are levied on imported goods.
 The authorities collect the duty and transfer the sums collected to the EU.
 All member states can retain a portion of the import duties that they collect to cover collection costs.
 However, while customs authorities don’t levy import duties on products traded between EU member states, VAT is payable.
 The VAT rate is the same as that which applies to supplies of goods and services in the Netherlands.

 Excise goods such as alcoholic beverages, tobacco products, and mineral oils have to pay excise duty.
 Consumption tax is also payable on imports of non-alcoholic beverages.

-In some cases, other levies are payable on imported goods – for instance, agricultural products or industrial products – to prevent products coming onto the European market at exceptionally low prices.
+In some cases, other levies are payable on imported goods – for instance, agricultural products or industrial products – to prevent products from coming onto the European market at exceptionally low prices.

 Tax advice in the Netherlands

-As the Dutch tax system can be fairly complicated, there is a wide range of taxation professionals and services in the Netherlands ready to help you.
+As the Dutch tax system can be fairly complicated, there is a wide range of tax professionals and services in the Netherlands ready to help you.
 Furthermore, many of them offer their services in English or other European languages.
 You can find a list of tax advisors in Amsterdam in our directory.